 If you have purchased a new device, but still encountering problems regarding your Wi-Fi speed, the issue might be with the positioning of the router.
 Signals tend to travel in an outward direction, so it’s best to place the router at the centre of your home as it broadcasts signals 360 degrees, to cover the entire house radius instead of placing it at the corner of your home.

 Furthermore, pointing antennas at each other doesn’t improve signal strength.
 Modern day routers have omni-directional antenna which radiates equal radio power in all directions.

 To establish a connection to the internet, a network adapter is needed, which is supported by network drivers.
 Generally, Windows automatically updates these drivers monthly to ensure you have the best possible driver free from bugs.
 However, there may be times when these wireless drivers can go missing or become incompatible with your hardware consequently, leading to Wi-Fi connectivity issues.

 You can manually update the driver by typing device manager in the search box and looking for your network adapter.
 When you find that right-click the network adapter you want to update and select update driver.
 If it prompts you of an available update so click install and if not then your system is up to date.

-For accurate and true results, close all the applications running in the background and pause the Adblocker, if you are running one.
+Run a speed test to make sure the changes you have made are effective.
+Also, Make sure to close all the applications running in the background and pause the Adblocker, if you are running one, for accurate and true results.

 Note: Your Internet speed may be slow during busier times of the day as opposed to midnight, that's basically when half your neighborhood is probably asleep.
 However, if your speed is consistently low, you might want to call your ISP (Internet Service Provider) to get a plan upgrade!